pape1412/starbucks_promotions/README.md

 # Starbucks Promotions
 Optimizing Starbucks promotion strategy.

-## Intro
-This project explores __two different approaches__ of finding the right fit between Starbucks' promotion strategy and users of their rewards mobile app.

 ## Installation
 ### Libraries
 I've mainly used standard Python libraries throughout the project.
 However, as I did face issues upgrading to the latest version of scikit-learn with Anaconda, I've decided to list the __most important packages__ and corresponding version numbers used: